-- Drawings must be to on a scale of ¼ inch per foot.
+- Plans must be scaled to no less than 1/4 inch per foot.

 - Plans must clearly indicate the location, nature, and extent of the work proposed.

 - Plans must show in detail compliance with all relevant laws, regulations, and codes.

 Every permit application for a construction project must be accompanied by a plot plan, drawn to appropriate scale on a form provided by the Department.
 Please complete FORM-028 Plot Plan and include as part of the plan submittal.
 View a sample of a plot plan.